tnichols217/notes/APBiology/3/Notes/Bell Ringers/Enzymes.md

-1. One combines the substrates together to form a product.
-The other takes a substrate and splits in
+1. One combines the substrates together to form a product (.
+The other takes a substrate and splits it into products.